And im back…is anyone out there still?!

 If you follow me on Facebook (where i havent disappeared and still keep in touch with the outside world!!) – you will have seen these painted mason jars that i did about a month ago.
 This is one of my favorite all time pics that i have ever taken.
 I LOVE fresh colorful flowers, i LOVE mason jars, i LOVE any old metal, i LOVE old gray weathered wood and i LOVE my milk painted jars – so this picture was pure perfection.
 It just makes me happy :)

 I wasnt planning on doing any type of tutorial on my blog, so i really didnt take too many detailed pics.
-But, its pretty self explanatory!
+But, its pretty self explanatory.

 I gathered up all my milk paint colors, 20 jars in different shapes and sizes, some plastic cups and went to work painting.
 I didnt clean/prep the jars or anything – i just painted right over anything that may have been on them.
 Overall they were pretty clean and im not planning on storing food or anything in them – so i wasnt worried about any dirt.
+My jars were older ones that have had a lot of use and been around for years.

 I used straight milk paint, i did not add any Extra Bond to my paint because i wanted them to naturally chip if they were going to.
 Surprisingly, they really didnt chip at all and the paint really bonded to the glass.
 I was really surprised at how well the paint adhered and now its not going anywhere!
 I cant believe how durable milk paint is.